XadillaX/spidex/README.md

 Spidex
 ======

-The refactoring of `nodegrassex`.
 A web crawler for node.js.

 Install
 -------